Mark Howe: Professional career

 The backbone of one of the NHL's best defensive teams of the mid-1980s, Howe was a finalist for the Norris Trophy three times, those being in 1982–83, 1985–86 and 1986–87 season.
-His Philadelphia team, backstopped by Vezina Trophy-winning goaltender Pelle Lindbergh, finished the 1984–85 season with most points and earned a berth in the Stanley Cup Finals, only to lose to the Edmonton Oilers' dynasty, which featured stars such as Wayne Gretzky, Paul Coffey and Mark Messier.
+Howe credited the advice of former Flyers player Ed Van Impe (who advised him to play within the system along with being aware of opposing forwards and trusting teammates) and also being able to watch the games on television (at the time, Philadelphia had more games on television than Hartford, albeit late at night).
+His Philadelphia team, backstopped by Vezina Trophy-winning goaltender Pelle Lindbergh, finished the 1984–85 season with most points and earned a berth in the Stanley Cup Final, only to lose to the Edmonton Oilers' dynasty, which featured stars such as Wayne Gretzky, Paul Coffey and Mark Messier.

 Howe had his best season during the 1985–86 season where he posted some of the best numbers ever by an NHL defenseman, in particular, leading the NHL with a remarkable +85 Plus/Minus rating and 7 shorthanded goals.
 He scored 24 goals, added 58 assists for 82 total points while being the lifeline out of the Flyers defensive zone with his outstanding skating and passing abilities.
 Unfortunately for Howe, Paul Coffey had perhaps one of the best seasons by a defenseman in NHL history, breaking Bobby Orr's single-season records for goals with 48, and tallying 138 points.
 Howe, for the second time, finished runner-up in Norris Trophy voting.

 The 1986–87 season brought great success to both Howe and his Philadelphia Flyers teammates.
 The Flyers, for the third consecutive season, led the Prince of Wales Conference in points.
 Led by Howe and defense partner Brad McCrimmon, rookie netminder Ron Hextall, and a line featuring Brian Propp, Rick Tocchet and Pelle Eklund, the injury-riddled Flyers took the vaunted Edmonton Oilers to 7 games in the NHL Finals before succumbing 3–1 in the finale.

+From 1979 to 1988 for the position of defenceman, Howe was third in points and plus-minus.

-After the 1991–92 season, the Flyers granted Howe free agency and he signed with the Detroit Red Wings, the team with which his father had starred.
-Howe would have one more appearance in the Stanley Cup finals, but his Red Wings were swept in 1995 by the New Jersey Devils.
+After the 1991–92 season, the Flyers granted Howe free agency.
+Seeking to play for a contender to win the Cup, Howe had four teams in mind: the Pittsburgh Penguins, New York Rangers, New Jersey Devils and the Detroit Red Wings.
+Pittsburgh (who he labeled as wanting to play for the most) did not return his call so he shifted his interest with the "next choice" with Detroit that had appeal to him with the talent present.
+The season saw him play in eighteen games for six total points as the Red Wings appeared in the Stanley Cup Final, which they lost to the New Jersey Devils in four games.